How Trump's Supreme Court Pick Might Hinder Climate Action

 And sometimes agencies have to use existing laws to address new problems, like climate change.
 That's what the Obama administration did after failing to convince Congress to pass legislation focused on the polarizing topic.

-Case Western Reserve University Law Professor Jonathan Adler thinks that's unlikely to happen on the question of whether greenhouse gasses are a pollutant.
+Case Western Reserve University law professor Jonathan Adler thinks that's unlikely to happen on the question of whether greenhouse gases are a pollutant.
 But he sees more of a chance on the constitutional issue of standing — that is, whether Massachusetts and other states can show the direct injury that gives them the right to sue the federal government in the first place.

 "Standing on climate cases can be a challenge, and I think based on what we've seen on the 7th Circuit, a Justice Barrett certainly won't make that challenge any easier," says Adler, who also directs the Coleman P. Burke Center for Environmental Law.